Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Experiments

 We conducted several ablation studies on the 32B model variant to validate our design choices.
 Table~\ref{tab:result-combined} shows the experimental results.
 We report three metrics: the initial accuracy of the first turn (I-Acc.), the proportion of images forwarded to the second turn (C-Cases), and the corrected accuracy after refinement in the second turn (C-Acc.).

-\textbf{Contribution of the Zoom-In Mechanism.} For ZoomIn-7B and 32B models, 9.2\% and 10.9\% of the inputs will have a different verdict in Query 1 and Query 2 (i.e. $v_1\neq v_2$).
+\textbf{Contribution of the LTE Mechanism.} For LTE-7B and 32B models, 9.2\% and 10.9\% of the inputs will have a different verdict in Query 1 and Query 2 (i.e. $v_1\neq v_2$).
 Among these corrected cases, the accuracy is 91.5\% and 95.6\%, respectively, proving that models can refine their initial verdict with accurate grounding prior.

-\textbf{Impact of BLEU Rewards.} Removing linguistic quality rewards $R_B$ (``No BLEU Reward'') lowers the BLEU-$n$ and ROUGE-L metrics as expected.
-In addition to these reasoning quality metrics, we also note a 4.3\% accuracy drop and a 6.3\% IoU drop.
+\textbf{Impact of BLEU Rewards.} Removing linguistic quality rewards $R_B$ (``No BLEU Reward'') lowers the BLEU and ROUGE-L metrics as expected.
+In addition, we also notice a 4.3\% accuracy drop and a 6.3\% IoU drop.
 This demonstrates that encouraging the model to generate coherent explanations improves not just text quality, but also its underlying forensic reasoning capabilities.

 \textbf{Stage-Specific Rewards.} We experimented with applying the classification accuracy reward ($\mathcal{R}_C$) during Query 1, in addition to Query 2.
 The result in row ``Dual Verdict Reward'' shows a slight performance degradation.
 The model became overly cautious, often failing to propose suspicious regions unless it was already highly confident in its initial verdict, thus undermining the purpose of the second-stage refinement.
-Specifically, with this reward setting, the zoom-in process will no longer benefit the performance, and the IoU was also lower than the original reward setup.
+Specifically, with this reward setting, the LTE process will no longer benefit the performance, and the IoU was also lower than the original reward setup.
 This confirms that focusing Stage 1 rewards on localization is the optimal strategy in exploiting the VLM's intrinsic and learned capabilities in image forgery detection.
-We also attempt to use the verdict as the only reward and remove the entire zoom-in process (``Verdict Only'').
-This results in slightly lower accuracy when compared to the E+G group and is more likely to overfit on the MagniFake dataset.
+We also attempt to use the verdict as the only reward and remove the entire LTE process (``Verdict Only'').
+This results in slightly lower accuracy when compared to the E+G group and is more likely to overfit on the TRACE dataset.